Situation in Sudan

 Available

-Fees: There may be a fee for this service.
+Fees: There may be a fee for obtaining a copy of the marriage certificate.
 Consult with the applicable civil registry office.

 Document Name: Registro Civil de Matrimonio

-Issuing Authority: Civil Registry (Registro Civil) of the municipality or rural area in which the marriage occurred and certified by the notary public.
+Issuing Authority: Civil Registry of the municipality or rural area where the marriage occurred.

 Special Seal(s) / Color / Format:

-• Complete copies of the page of the book where the marriage was registered (copia del folio).
+• Marriage Certificates have no security features as they are copies of the book where the marriage was registered (copia del folio).

-• They are issued on plain white paper and certified by the notary public with an original signature over either a wet seal or a sticker.
+• Copies are issued on plain white paper and certified by the notary public with an original signature over a wet seal or a sticker.

 • Summarized marriage certificates are not acceptable.
-The embassy requires the "copia del folio" since it is a copy of the book itself and has all the information needed to verify applicant's relationship to petitioner and helps to detect possible fraud.
+The embassy requires the "copia del folio" since it is a copy of the book itself and has all the information needed to verify a marital relationship.

-Procedure for Obtaining: Consult the Civil Registry of the city/municipality where the marriage took place for instructions on how to obtain a notarized copy of the marriage registration.
+Procedure for Obtaining: Except for digital copies, the notarized duplicate of the marriage certificate will only be issued at the Notary Public, or the church of the municipality or rural area in which the marriage occurred.
+Consult the Civil Registry of the city/municipality where the marriage took place for instructions on how to obtain a notarized copy of the marriage registration.

 Certified Copies Available: Yes.
 By default, all Colombian marriage certificates are certified/notarized copies of the original.
-The original version is kept in the Civil Registry office of the city where the marriage was registered.
+The original version is kept in the Notary Public, or the church of the municipality or rural area in which the marriage occurred.

-Alternate Documents: Catholic marriages in Colombia have legal effect only after they are registered with the civil authorities.
-However, religious records are not sufficient.
-The embassy requires the ‘copia del folio’ of the registered civil marriage for immigration purposes.
-Only if requested by the embassy, an applicant can present a religious marriage certificate to augment civil records.
+Alternate Documents: The embassy requires a copy of the registered civil marriage for immigration purposes.
+Only if requested by the embassy, an applicant can present a religious marriage certificate to support civil records.
 The Catholic baptismal certificates always have a line for marginal notes.
 Usually, the marginal notes indicate if the person had been married under a religious ceremony.
 They are issued on official paper, letterhead paper of the church, or plain white paper signed and sealed by the issuing priest.
 To avoid fraud, the issuing priest's signature may be authenticated by the competent ecclesiastical or civil authority.

 Exceptions: None

 Comments: When scanning your Birth, Marriage, Divorce, or Death Certificates, make sure to include scans of the front and back of your civil documents, even if the back is blank.
-This is to ensure that the information on the back is submitted
+This ensures that the information on the back is submitted

 Divorce